-The idea of a place, its purpose, features and location (a part of the concept of space) are introduced through personal experience and reinforced through the use of multisensory and multi modal texts, images, maps, photos and models.
-The emphasis in Stage 1 is on the significant places in which they live, and their reaction to them.
+Learning about their own place through the use of multi-modal texts, images, maps, photos and models helps learners develop a sense of identity and connects them with a place.
+The emphasis in Stage 2 is on the significant places in which learners live and what they do in each place.